richardartoul/richardartoul.github.io/_posts/2015-07-16-promises-coroutines.markdown

 Generators
 ==========

 Generators were added to Javascript as a result of ES6.
 A generator in JavaScript is a special type of function that can halt itself at any time using the keyword **yield**, and then later resume execution.
-Whats so interesting about generators is that they allows a developer to write a function that not only can **"return"** multiple times, but can also have values **"injected"** into it mid-execution.
+Whats so interesting about generators is that they allow developers to write functions that not only can **"return"** multiple times, but can also have values **"injected"** into them mid-execution.

 If that sounded confusing, don't worry, generators quickly begin to make sense once you start playing around with them.
 That said, open up your favorite ES6-compliant* Javascript REPL and paste in the following code: